Grading Every Deal at the 2019 NBA Trade Deadline

 Sam Hinkie would be so proud.

 Indeed, the Sixers opened Wednesday flipping four picks to the Clippers for Tobias Harris.
-But acquiring another second-rounder amid all the noise is certainly a move he'd approve—especially under the circumstances.
+But acquiring another second-rounder amid all the noise is certainly a move he'd approve of—especially under the circumstances.

 The 2022 draft could be the first in which the NBA kiboshes the one-and-done rule.
 People tend to devalue second-rounders in general, but having an extra one for a class that might include college freshmen and high school seniors is a shrewd move.

-Oh, the Sixers landed Malachi Richardson, too.
-He will likely end up being an afterthought.
-He might not even finish the season in Philly.
+Oh, and the Sixers landed Malachi Richardson, too.
+He will likely end up being an afterthought, and he might not even finish the season in Philly.
 The Sixers need wings, but Richardson has yet to overturn the ball-stopping reputation that followed him into the NBA.
 Don't expect him to be a factor unless Philly gets super desperate for length and athleticism on the defensive end.

 Raptors: B-

-Note: UPDATE: The Kings have, in fact, traded for Harrison Barnes, so they go from an "Incomplete" to a "B-."
-Hindsight is helping out Sacramento for a change, and it feels weird.